I’m really sorry but the doors to the Tech Inner Circle are now closed.

 As soon as you join, you can access it all, instantly – and we’ll send your copy of the Member’s Handbook in the post to you straight away.
 Best join today.

 Just click the button below and you’ll be taken to a page where you can join online.
-Or if you don’t like using your card online, call Emma, Jade or Alicia during office hours on 01229 777606 (one of them will probably answer anyway).
+Or if you don’t like using your card online, call Jade, Emma, Shannon or Shanice during office hours on 01229 777606 (Mon-Fri 8.30am-5.30pm, Sat 9am-1.30pm).
 Either way, within minutes, you’ll be a member of the Inner Circle and have access to all the help the other members have.

-After all, shortly we’ll be closing the doors again and we don’t plan to open them again anytime soon (last time it was over a year later – we simply don’t know yet how long it’ll be this time).
-Don’t wait while you think about it and miss out.
+After all, shortly we’ll be closing the doors again – don’t wait while you think about it and miss out.

 Why not give it a try, now, while you think of it?